zgompert/TimemaFusion/README.md

 ~/source/hal/bin/halSynteny --queryGenome t_chum --targetGenome t_cris_gs cactusTcrGS_Tchum.hal out_synteny_CrisChum.psl
 ```

+Summarized synteny blocks with [SynPlotsChumTcr.R](SynPlotsChumTcr.R).
+The synteny analysis is consistent with expectations from the alignments of both *T. chumash* and *T. cristinae* with *T. knulli* as summarized in the tables above.
+As expected, there is no evidence of a large inversion on chromosome 11 between *T. chumash* and *T. cristinae*, which further bolsters the evidence that we have an inversion in *T. knulli* relative to both of these species.
+See [AlnPlotsChumCris.pdf](https://github.com/zgompert/TimemaFusion/files/7804471/AlnPlotsChumCris.pdf).

 ## Sex chromosome

 I used depth of coverage for *T. knulli* to identify the X sex chromosome (2 copies in females 1 in males).
 Presumably this is the same for *T. cristinae* but will check at some point.
 The depth data (from the redwood feeding experiment) is in `/uufs/chpc.utah.edu/common/home/gompert-group3/projects/timema_fusion/genotypes_rw` (see `depthKnulli.txt`).
 The analysis is in [findSexChrom.R](findSexChrom.R).
 The X is chromosome 13 (as defined above), which mostly comprises parts of the genome that were not assigned to a linkage group (NA) in the old (pre Hi-C) melanic *T. cristinae* genome.
 See the sex-coverage plot.[SexChrom.pdf](https://github.com/zgompert/TimemaFusion/files/7541054/SexChrom.pdf)